You're starting to plan your trip to Universal Studios, and you're beginning to feel overwhelmed.

 If you really want Unlimited Express Passes, I highly recommend you do the math and see if it's worth it for you to stay at one of the Premier Resorts.

 Those express passes start at $90 per person per day, and only go up on busy days.
-You'll probably find that getting one of the expensive hotel rooms (that includes the express passes) doesn't cost you any more than if you got a cheaper hotel and purchased the passes separately, and you get to stay in a nicer room!
+You'll probably find that getting one of the expensive hotel rooms (that includes the express passes) doesn't cost you much more than if you got a cheaper hotel and purchased the passes separately, and you get to stay in a nicer room!

 At Another Hotel (off property)